sagemath/sagewiki_to_gh-2022-10-10/Publications_using_SAGE.md

    The Sage Development Team, YYYY, http://www.sagemath.org.
 }}}

 where you should change `x.y.z` to the exact version number you used for your publication.
 Also change `YYYY` to the year that reflects the version of Sage you used for the publication.

-To reference Sage using BibTeX, use:
+=== BibTex ===

 {{{
 @manual{sage,